 Santa Monica Court (310) 255-1964.

-When accessing this website, you will need to know the citation number, license plate number and the city code.
-PLEASE NOTE: “CUL” is the city code for Culver City.
+You will need the citation number, license plate number and the city code.
+CUL is the city code for Culver City.

 The video is only in the system for 60 days after the violation.

-If you are not the person depicted driving the vehicle, please “click” on the link below to complete an Affidavit of Non-Liability.
-Please check the appropriate box stating that you either sold the vehicle prior to the violation date and include the new owner’s name, address and other requested information, or simply name the person who was driving the vehicle on the date of the violation.
+If you are not the person depicted driving the vehicle, please complete an Affidavit of Non-Liability and check the appropriate box stating that you either sold the vehicle prior to the violation date and include the new owner’s name, address and other requested information, or simply name the person who was driving the vehicle on the date of the violation.